Last Updated on November 22, 2023

 Severe Internal Derangement

-In case of severe internal derangement of knee, surgery might be required.
-The tyoe of the surgery would depend on the type of the lesion.
+In case of severe internal derangement of the knee, surgery might be required.
+The type of surgery would depend on the type of the lesion.